MetaBorgCube/oopsla18-artifact/README.md

 > visual notation with unresolved (constraint) nodes for illustrating
 > the resolution process."

-The visual notation is not a part of Statix or of its output.
+The visual notation that the paper introduces and demonstrates is not a part of Statix or of its output.

 ## Case study languages